Discovery of Quasi-Integrable Equations from traveling-wave data using the Physics-Informed Neural Networks: Data-driven discovery of the governing equations

 \section{Data-driven discovery of the governing equations}

-In this section, we would like to examine the equations from the data of the single vortex with some non-trivial twists.
-It is unquestionably useful because observational data is invariably tainted by a variety of noises, modulations, and other disturbances while attempting to derive the governing equation using PINNs.
+In this section, we would like to examine the equations predicted from the data of the single vortex with some non-trivial ``twists''.
+It is unquestionably useful because observational data increase various noises, modulations to some degree, and other disturbances to some degree.
+Therefore, the attempt to derive the governing equation using PINNs from data with contamination.
 We give a few examples that successfully identify the governing equations.